Why Don't You Love Me (Beyoncé song): Recognition

-Becky Bain of Idolator described Knowles as "adorable and funny" in the nostalgic, 60s-inspired video for "Why Don't You Love Me".
+Becky Bain of Idolator described Beyoncé as "adorable and funny" in the nostalgic, 60s-inspired video for "Why Don't You Love Me".
 She also said that her retro-style is "supercute" and charming.
 On August 3, 2010, Bain claimed that "Why Don't You Love Me" is one of the videos that should have been nominated for Video of the Year at the 2010 MTV Video Music Awards, and she later said on September 8, 2010, that the clip for "Why Don't You Love Me" should have been nominated instead that of "Video Phone", in the category for Best Female Video at the 2010 MTV Video Music Awards.
 "Why Don't You Love Me" also made number nine in Rap-Up's Best Videos of 2010.
 In February 2012, Kat George of VH1 placed the video at number one on her list of "The 6 Best Sets of Devastated Raccoon Eyes in Music Video History", writing, "Beyoncé wins best panda eyes on the strength of melodrama... and because she looks really hot in vintage style lingerie.
 Clearly tortured, Beyoncé's panda eyes are paired with martinis, cigarettes, and just the right amount of crazy to make the whole thing unbearably sexy."
 In 2013, John Boone and Jennifer Cady of E!
-Online placed the video at number three on their list of Knowles' ten best music videos, writing, "It's like a trip back in time.
+Online placed the video at number three on their list of Beyoncé's ten best music videos, writing, "It's like a trip back in time.
 Except with sexier outfits, which were definitely missing from the '60s.
 So good call, Beyoncé!
 You can even upgrade history!".
 In January 2010, the video garnered a nomination in the category of Outstanding Music Video at the 42nd NAACP Image Award.

 Lawsuit

 Philip Markowitz, a neighbor of the man on whose property the video was filmed, filed a lawsuit on May 28, 2010, in Los Angeles seeking $25,000.
-He sued Knowles, the companies "Klener & Company" and "Bags and Boards", and Dina Ciccotello, for the video shoot for "Why Don't You Love Me".
+He sued Beyoncé, the companies "Klener & Company" and "Bags and Boards", and Dina Ciccotello, for the video shoot for "Why Don't You Love Me".
 Markowitz complained that during the morning, every time he tried leaving his house, the crew was blocking his driveway.
 Markowitz claims that he "missed several business calls while arguing calmly in his driveway".
 According to him: "[He] demanded compensation for the trespass on his property and the inconvenience and delay he had already suffered."
 The case was later dismissed by a superior court judge in September.